mckoss/firebase-checkin/README.md

 ```

 These SDK configuration files are selected by using the `set-config` script.
 It
-will also prompt you to copy and past the SDK code snippet to intialize a config
+will also prompt you to copy and paste the SDK code snippet to intialize a config
 file when it is first created.

-To deploy to the _current_ configuration (copies all files to the hosting
+To deploy to the _current_ configuration (copies all files to the project hosting
 site, and updates the Security Rules):

 ```